mjacobus/dotfiles/README.md

 ### Installation

-Backup and remove the following files:
+First off, rename or remove the following files:

 ```
 ~/.bashrc